 The first beam for the solid part of the roof was in place by late April.
 By mid-June all the main beams were in place.

 Roof beams in place, June 1998.

 In mid-July the contractor stated that construction complications would delay completion of the project until October.
 Construction crews from as far away as Germany and Ireland worked very long hours to bring the project to completion.
+In the summer of 1998, a photographer took some good aerial shots of the work in progress.
 The opening home football game was played at Waterloo's Memorial Stadium, but the field was ready for play on October 3, 1998, against Southwest Missouri State.

 Unfortunately, the roof leaked.
 During a football game on October 28, 1998, rainwater dripped onto the playing field and onto a portion of the crowd.
 Dome operations manager Kevin Buisman said that the exterior fabric had not been completely installed and that problems could be expected to occur.
 Ongoing work forced December Commencement ceremonies to be held in the West Gymnasium.
 In January 1999 both men's and women's home basketball games were moved to the West Gymnasium for the remainder of their seasons due to continuing leaks in the Dome roof.
 The leaks seemed to be located in places where the steel and fabric portions of the roof met.
 Contractors returned to campus in the spring of 1999 to concentrate their work on those problem areas.